9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 ::::

-We borrow the `rnf` function that we introduced in [the section called
+We borrow the `rnf` function that we introduced in [the section called "Separating algorithm from evaluation"](24-concurrent-and-multicore-programming.org::*Separating algorithm from evaluation) develop a simple timing harness.
-\"Separating algorithm from
-evaluation\"](24-concurrent-and-multicore-programming.org::*Separating algorithm from evaluation) develop a simple timing harness.
 Out `timed` action ensures that a value is evaluated to normal form in order to accurately capture the cost of evaluating it.